Valley Line (Edmonton): Valley Line Southeast (Downtown to Mill Woods)

-On August 10, 2022, the City of Edmonton and TransEd announced another delay, as inspections in mid-July found cracks in three supporting piers on elevated portions of the line.
+On August 10, 2022, the City of Edmonton and TransEd announced another delay, as inspections in mid-July found cracks in three piers on elevated portions of the line.
 Further inspections revealed that 30 of the 45 piers were cracked.
 An initial assessment named lateral thermal expansion as a potential factor in creating the cracks.
 Later analysis determined that the rebar was inadequate, and ideas were being tested as to how to best repair the piers.
 Before the damaged piers were discovered, trains were being tested on tracks between the Gerry Wright OMF and the Mill Woods stop.
 During pier remediation, testing took place only on portions of the line that were not elevated.
 On January 3, 2023, the structural repairs of the cracked pillars were complete, and testing expanded to all sections of the line, including the elevated portions.

 On June 26, 2023, TransEd announced they were replacing 140 km of signalling cables in ducts, as some were oxidized.
 The work started immediately, and was expected to be done from downtown to Whitemud Drive by the end of August.
 The remaining section south to Mill Woods was slated to be done after the line opened, with the work undertaken at night when no trains are running.
 On October 24, the City of Edmonton announced that the line would open on November 4 after testing resumed and independent certifiers submitted final approval.
-The inaugural train had later departed from Mill Woods stop at 5:15 am that morning.
+The inaugural train departed Mill Woods stop at 5:15 am that morning.

+In 2026, Edmonton Transit Service was announced as the new operator of the Valley Line, replacing TransEd Partners.
+The transition will take around two years.